minerodosurf/deals/README.md

 # Deals MVT Homepage

-MVT DEALS Carousel with 2 columns
+MVT DEALS Carousel

-styles.css and js to start carousel
+First version it is for 2 columns widget

+Second version needs the styles.css from the first version plus the styles2 at the bottom